fernandezcuesta/blog/content/2015-04-24-selinux-notes.md

 <u>*Options:*</u>

-- `-o context`:    usually for removable media from non-SELinux systems (i.e. a FAT32 USB drive)
+- `-o context`:    usually for removable media from non-SELinux systems (i.e. a FAT32 formatted USB drive)
 - `-o fscontext`:  set or override the filesystem object instance security context (i.e. set ext3 filesystem security)
-- `-o defcontext`: set or override the default file security context (instead of default_t)
+- `-o defcontext`: set or override the default file security context (instead of `default_t`)

 If the same directory of an export has to be mounted with diferent contexts, use `-o nosharecache` option.